Dutch Oven History: Where Did It All Begin?

 South Africa’s current Afrikaans community is a descendant of the Dutch settlers in that country.
 The Dutch began to settle in South Africa in the mid-17th century, which is a little before the modern Dutch oven became popularised.

-However, as we have mentioned earlier in this blog post, the cooking methods associated with the Dutch oven were already common in the Netherlands before that.
+However, as mentioned earlier in this blog post, the cooking methods associated with the Dutch oven were already common in the Netherlands before that.

 The modern Potjiekos meal is also a descendant of the more traditional Dutch oven meal.

-Similar to the Drovers in Australia, the early consumption of Potjiekos in South Africa was popularised by the Dutch settlers migrating across the country in the early 19th century.
+Like the Drovers in Australia, the early consumption of Potjiekos in South Africa was popularised by the Dutch settlers migrating across the country in the early 19th century.
 They were called the Voortrekkers.
-Cooking Potjiekos over a fire was practical and clearly, the weight of the cast iron was not as much of a problem for them as it had been for the Australian Drovers down under.
+Cooking Potjiekos over a fire was practical; clearly, the cast iron’s weight was not as much of a problem for them as it had been for the Australian Drovers down under.

-The point though is that travel made the use of the Dutch oven (or any of its adaptations around the world) a necessity.
-A defining feature of the Potjiekos pot is that it has a round bottom and not the traditional flat bottom that you will find with most Dutch oven pots.
+The point, though, is that travel made the use of the Dutch oven (or any of its adaptations around the world) a necessity.
+A defining feature of the Potjiekos pot is that it has a round bottom, not the traditional flat bottom that you will find with most Dutch oven pots.

-The Potjiekos meal was originally just a vegetable stew, which then evolved as the Voortrekkers developed the capacity to track and kill wild African game while on their travels.
+The Potjiekos meal was originally just a vegetable stew, which evolved as the Voortrekkers developed the capacity to track and kill wild African game while traveling.

-There is an element of ingenuity about the whole thing that one just has to respect and the Potjiekos meal itself has become common across all cultural boundaries in South Africa, which is an incredibly diverse country.
+There is an element of ingenuity about the whole thing that one has to respect.
+The Potjiekos meal has become common across all cultural boundaries in South Africa, an incredibly diverse country.
 It has become a part of the South African identity.
-Enough about that though.
+Enough about that, though.

 African Potjiekos